-Like Margot’s steal attempt, Rays come up short in Game 5
+Margot out at home, Rays unable to steal Game 5 from Dodgers

 The Dodgers challenged the call, but it stood after a replay that took more than 1 1/2 minutes, but didn’t show definitively if Margot ever lost contact with the base while being tagged.
 He was over the top of the bag the entire time.

-After Hunter Renfroe walked, the Rays had runners at first and third with no outs before Joey Wendle popped out and Willy Adames struck out.
-Kevin Kiermaier was at the plate and stepped out of the left-handed batter’s box when Margot broke for home.
+After Hunter Renfroe walked, Joey Wendle popped out and Willy Adames struck out.
+Kiermaier stepped out of the left-handed batter’s box when Margot broke for home.

+“Frustrating inning.
+Man on third, no outs.
+First and third, no outs.
+Then popup, strikeout and then get thrown out trying to do that,” Cash said.
+“Ideally we’ve got to find a way to get that guy in to tie the game right there.”

-Kershaw, who also beat the Rays in Game 1 of the Series, alertly stepped off the rubber after Margot broke and threw to catcher Barnes for the run-saving tag.
+Kershaw, who also beat the Rays in Game 1 of the Series, alertly stepped off the rubber after Margot took off and threw to catcher Barnes for the run-saving tag.
+First baseman Max Muncy ran toward his pitcher shouting at him to go home after seeing the runner break for the plate.

+“It’s happened to me before, at least once that I can remember.
+Carlos Gomez tried it against me in Houston one time,” Kershaw said.
+“It was just kind of instinct to step off.
+Thankfully it happened before.
+I heard Muncy say `step off’ and I stepped off and threw it home.”

+Dodgers manager Dave Roberts said, “We were all surprised.
+We don’t see that very often at all, left-handed pitcher with his back to the runner.
+Clayton, really heads-up.”

+Margot, who had 12 stolen bases in 47 regular-season games this year, was the first runner thrown out trying to steal home in a World Series game since Minnesota’s Shane Mack in a 3-2 loss to Atlanta in Game 4 of the 1991 Series.

+Back in 1955, it was the Dodgers who pulled off perhaps the most famous steal of home in a World Series when Jackie Robinson beat Whitey Ford’s toss and slid in safely to the chagrin of Yankees catcher Yogi Berra, who was enraged by the umpire’s call.

-Will Smith was the catcher at the end of Saturday night’s game, when he missed the ball when trying to make a sweeping tag on Arozarena.
+Will Smith was the Dodgers catcher at the end of Saturday night’s game, when he missed the ball trying to make a quick sweeping tag on Arozarena.
 The catcher didn’t realize Arozarena had tumbled to the ground before getting up and eventually diving home.

 The Rays weren’t able to get back up in Game 5.